Syrian refugee Tareq Alaows launches bid for German parliament | DW | 03.02.2021

 Shocked by the living conditions he found in Germany, within months he co-founded an initiative that advocates for increased participation and improved housing for migrants.

 In just six months he learned German.
-Shortly afterwards, he started a new career as a social worker, offering legal counseling to other refugees.
+Shortly afterward, he started a new career as a social worker, offering legal counseling to other refugees.

 In 2018, as politicians clashed over allowing more new arrivals into Europe, as migrant vessels stranded and overturned in the Mediterranean, he co-founded the "Seebrücke" or Sea-Bridge alliance, which continues to campaign for the rescue of refugees at sea.